hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/08-exercise-2.md

 * TAX: full-value property-tax rate per \$10,000
 * PTRATIO: pupil-teacher ratio by town
 * B: $1000(b - 0.63)^2$ where $b$ is the proportion of Black residents
-* LSTAT: % lower status by population
+* LSTAT: \% lower status by population

 as well as MEDV, the median prices of owner-occupied homes.
 Your job is to predict the prices, given all of the other data as features.
 You will do this with both a linear fit and a neural network with 5 hidden sigmoid components.

 You can get the dataset from [the original source](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices) or from this project's GitHub: [deep-learning-intro-for-hep/data/boston-house-prices.csv](https://github.com/hsf-training/deep-learning-intro-for-hep/blob/main/deep-learning-intro-for-hep/data/boston-house-prices.csv).
+If you're using Codespaces or cloned the repository, it's already in the `data` directory.

 ```{code-cell} ipython3
 housing_df = pd.read_csv(